-Though the Environmental Film Festival in the National's Capital (DCEFF) was canceled this year, you can still watch a selection of films from the Pulitzer Center's "Resistance in the Rainforest" event online!
+Though the Environmental Film Festival in the Nation's Capital (DCEFF) was canceled this year, you can still watch a selection of films from the Pulitzer Center's "Resistance in the Rainforest" event online!

 Starting the week of March 16, DCEFF will feature a selection of films from the 2020 Festival on their website.
 After that period, the films will still be available on the "Watch Now" section of DCEFF's website.